sarumaj/kanji-reader/README.md

 A widget helping to learn and memorize Kanji wirtten in Python.

-Lexical data from [Kradinf](http://nihongo.monash.edu/kradinf.html) and [Kanjidic](http://nihongo.monash.edu/kanjidic2/index.html),and SVG files originating with [KanjiVG project](http://kanjivg.tagaini.net/) are being stored in a SQLite database and reused.
+Lexical data from [Kradinf](http://nihongo.monash.edu/kradinf.html) and [Kanjidic](http://nihongo.monash.edu/kanjidic2/index.html), and SVG files originating with [KanjiVG project](http://kanjivg.tagaini.net/) are being stored in a SQLite database and reused.

 Since tkinter is being used for GUI, currently transparent background is not working on Linux.